The Best Lizards for Handling: Species That Welcome Your Touch

 How to Pick Up Your Lizard

-Always make sure your lizard knows you are there and has become comfortable with your presence.
-Be sure to fully support their body and tail whenever you pick them up.
 If you are gentle and avoid roughly handling their tails, the handling process should go well for both you and your lizard.

 How to Put Your Lizard Back

-There are three main reasons why you would need to put your lizard back in its enclosure.
-The first one, and hopefully the one that happens most often, is that you are done handling it and are ready to put it back in its tank.
+1. The first one, and hopefully the one that happens most often, is that you have finished handling your pet lizard and are ready to put it back in its enclosure.

-Do not just toss your lizard back in its enclosure.
-This can hurt it and promote an aggressive or stressed response.
 Gently lower your lizard back into its enclosure and place it near its basking spot or its favorite hide.
-Remove your hand slowly so you do not startle it if it is stressed.
+Remove your hand slowly so you do not startle or stress out your lizard.

-Here are the Best Lizards for Handling
+Top Lizards for Handling

 1. Argentine Black and White Tegu